sofatutor/bugsnag-capistrano/UPGRADING.md

 #### Rake

 Rake deployment notifications have been removed from this gem.
-While we don't have an explicit replacement for the Rake tasks, information on how to send a build notification can be found in [our build-api documentation](https://docs.bugsnag.com/build-integrations/).
+While we don't have an explicit replacement for the Rake tasks, information on how to send a build notification can be found in [our Build API documentation](https://docs.bugsnag.com/build-integrations/).

 #### Task names